Describing patterns, answering questions

 mutate(weight_lost_end_followup = kg3 - kg1)

-• run the code above and show students the result
+• run the code above and show the result.

 • point out that this has not been stored anywhere — just displayed in the RStudio GUI, below the code chunk